 First of all, logically, we need a tunnel.
-To do this, simply sew a strip of fabric in the desired length and width right sides together on the long edge and on one of the short edge.
+To do this, simply sew a strip of fabric in the desired length and width right sides together on the long and one of the short edges.
 Then cut back the seam allowances.
 If you need a tunnel that is open on both short edges, you would simply have to plan a little more length for your tunnel in advance and then you can simply cut off the closed edge after turning.

 Then press the fabric into the tube from the outside with the bamboo or metal stick.